 Colposcopy

-A colposcopy is a procedure to find out whether there are abnormal cells on or in a woman's cervix and is often done if abnormal cells are detected during a cervical screening.
+A Colposcopy is a procedure to find out whether there are abnormal cells on or in a woman's cervix and is often done if abnormal cells are detected during a cervical screening.
 During the procedure a microscope with a light is used to observe the cervix and liquids are applied to highlight abnormal cells.
-Should any abnormal cells be present, the consultant will be able to identify them and take a small sample of tissue (biopsy) to send away for further analysis.
+Should any abnormal cells be present, the Consultant will be able to identify them and take a small sample of tissue (biopsy) to send away for further analysis.

 What happens after a Colposcopy?